cybercodesage/simple-prompt-generator/README.md

 3. Run the script: Use the command `python main.py` to run the script.
 You can add the following optional arguments:
     - `--move-generated`: If this argument is passed, the template files will be moved to the `./generated_templates` directory after prompt generation.
     - `--prompt-count-multiplier`: This argument specifies the multiplier for the number of prompts generated.
-It accepts an integer value and defaults to `1` if not specified.
+It accepts a positive integer value and defaults to `1` if not specified.

 ## Examples